kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/oneclickdigital/README.md

 ## Some of OCLC's notes for this stanza

-OneClickdigital Audiobooks and Ebooks requires SSL configuration and the following database definition in config.txt :
+OneClickdigital Audiobooks and Ebooks requires SSL configuration and the following database stanza in config.txt :

 You must replace {yourlibraryname} in the URL and HJ lines with the appropriate value supplied to you by OneClickdigital.